-Locations and timing: The seminars take place in seminar rooms at the campus within one semester.
-They take place five times per semester and each session lasts between four and eight hours.
+Locations and timing: The seminar place in seminar rooms at the campus within one semester.
+It takes place five times per semester and each session lasts between four and eight hours.

 Formal evaluation and learning outcomes: no information available

 Start-up counselling (description generated from the official description of the module, the study visit and partly from internal course documentation)